 Metro Radio, Radio Tees, Radio One and many others played the song and I done a few interviews for them.

 The proceeds were to raise money for a local handicapped school, so they could get a hydro pool for the residents.
 The money from the song also went towards launching a music collective in the area for musicians.

 The Queen asked for a copy of the single to be sent to her and Maggie Thatcher sent me a signed photo of herself to auction and raise money.
 But no-one wanted to bid given the feelings the miners had for her, so I still have the photo at home.

-Were you in a band then ?
-Yes at the time I was in a band called Just Us.
+Yes, at the time I was in a band called Just Us.
 I have won many song writing contests and awards over the years and cut album and cd’s.

 I recorded at Guardian Studios in Durham run by Terry Gavaghan.
 The studio was just in a normal street, it was two houses knocked together with no big sign saying recording studio, I thought I was at the wrong place at first until Terry answered the door.

 I remember the mixing room being very cramped full of equipment and a large mixing desk.
 But the session went smooth and the songs sounded great, Terry really knew what he was doing.
 We recorded three tracks there, Name on a Stone, Thomas Watson and I’m a Loner.

 Terry was full of jokes and stories, one was that the studio was haunted by the ghost of a child that had been run over on the road outside the house.
 He also showed me a fur coat belonging to John Lennon,

 The song gave the community a sense of pride when the single came out, I was very proud and honoured to have been asked to do this for the place where I was born and raised.

 I still write songs and have over 1,000 up to now and record them on my own home studio.
 They can be heard on YouTube and my song writing Facebook page, you can find it by putting Hammy in the search bar.

-Interview by Gary Alikivi June 2020
+Interview by Alikivi June 2020